sorin-ionescu/prezto/modules/tmux/README.md

 Caveats
 -------

+On Mac OS X, launching tmux can cause the error **launch_msg(...): Socket is not connected** to be displayed, which can be fixed by installing [reattach-to-user-namespace][3], available in [Homebrew][4], and adding the following to *tmux.conf*:

+    set-option -g default-command "reattach-to-user-namespace -l $SHELL -l"

-tmux is known to cause kernel panics on Mac OS X. A discussion about this and OMZ has already been opened [here][2].
+Furthermore, tmux is known to cause **kernel panics** on Mac OS X. A discussion about this and OMZ has already been opened [here][2].

 Authors
 -------